Combobyte/cse15l-lab-reports/lab4.md

 ---

 Hello!
-Welcome to lab report 4 where we will test both our group's repository and our partner group's repository on some new code snippets.
+Welcome to lab report 4 where we will test both our group's repository whihc can be found [here](https://github.com/Combobyte/markdown-parser) and our partner group's repository which can be found [here](https://github.com/nquach1515/markdown-parser-cse15l) on some new code snippets.
 These 3 snippets and their expected results can be see in the following images:

 1. Code snippet 1:
     ![Image](imageslab4/snippet1.png)